abbotto/rectangular/README.md

 ### App Modules
-- App Modules are registerd in `src/client/registry/module.app.js`.
+- App Modules are registered in `src/client/registry/module.app.js`.
 - All app modules are prefixed with `app`.

 ---

 ### Services
 - Services are used for sending/receiving and manipulating data.
-- Global service modules are registerd in `src/client/registry/module.service.js`.
+- Global service modules are registered in `src/client/registry/module.service.js`.
 - All service modules are prefixed with `service`.
 - Services that belong in specific components should be prefixed with `service.{{component}}`.
 - Services should be named in `UpperCamelCase` format.